matrix-org/synapse/docs/usage/configuration/config_documentation.md

 Configuration options that take a time period can be set using a number followed by a letter.
-Letters have the following meanings: s = second m = minute h = hour d = day w = week y = year
+Letters have the following meanings:

+s = second

+m = minute

+h = hour

+d = day

+w = week

+y = year

-For example, setting redaction_retention_period: 5m would remove redacted messages from the database after 5 minutes, rather than 5 months.
+For example, setting `redaction_retention_period: 5m` would remove redacted messages from the database after 5 minutes, rather than 5 months.

 ## List of config options in the order in which they are found in the real config

+---
 Config option: `modules`

 Server admins can expand Synapse's functionality with external modules.